bitquery/streaming-data-platform-docs/docs/examples/dextrades/get-trading-pairs-of-token.md

 }

 ```

 Open the above query on GraphQL IDE using this [link](https://graphql.bitquery.io/ide/Pair-tokens-for-BLUR-token-for-all-DEXs_1)

+**Parameters**
+-   `dataset: combined`: specifies that the data should be retrieved from a combined dataset, which includes both historical and realtime data.
+-   `network: eth`: specifies that the data should be retrieved from the Ethereum network.
+-   `DEXTrades`: specifies that we want to retrieve information on DEX trades.
+-   `where`: specifies a filter to apply to the results.
+In this case, we're filtering by the buy currency's smart contract address, which is set to "0x5283d291dbcf85356a21ba090e6db59121208b44".
+-   `limit`: specifies the maximum number of results to return.
+In this case, we're limiting the results to 10.
+-   `limitBy`: specifies how to limit the results.
+In this case, we're limiting the results by the smart contract address of the sell currency, and we're only returning 1 result per smart contract.

+**Returned Data**

+-   `Trade`: represents the DEX trade, which includes information about the DEX itself (e.g. owner address, protocol version), the currency pair being traded (e.g. smart contract address, name, symbol), and the buy and sell currencies being exchanged (each represented as an object containing the currency's name and smart contract address).
+-   `Dex`: represents the DEX itself, including the protocol name, owner address, and protocol version.
+-   `Buy`: represents the currency being bought in the trade, including the currency's name and smart contract address.
+-   `Sell`: represents the currency being sold in the trade, including the currency's name and smart contract address.

 ## Get all pairs of a token from a specific DEX